CtrlK

 Distinctiveness Conflict Risk

-Code review is a reasonably specific niche, and the mention of Pull Requests and local changes helps distinguish it, but 'correctness, maintainability, and adherence to project standards' is generic enough to overlap with linting, static analysis, or general coding assistance skills.
+Code review is a fairly specific niche, and the mention of Pull Requests and local changes helps distinguish it, but 'correctness, maintainability, and adherence to project standards' is generic enough to overlap with linting, static analysis, or general coding assistance skills.

 2 / 3